threddyrex/dnproto/README.md

 # dnproto - an ATProto/Bluesky tool written in dotnet

-This is a tool written in C# for interacting with ATProto and Bluesky.
+This is code for interacting with ATProto and Bluesky.

-It started as tooling for debugging and working with atproto.
+It started as a toolset for debugging and working with ATproto.
 Things like resolving handles, downloading repos, parsing repos, etc.

 More recently we've started working on a PDS implementation.